mckinsey/vizro/vizro-core/docs/pages/user-guides/static-data.md

 ## Reference by name

-If you would like to specify your dashboard configuration through YAML then you must first add your data to the Data Manager, importable as `vizro.managers.data_manager`.
-The value of the `data_frame` argument in the YAML configuration should then refer to the name of your data in the Data Manager.
+If you would like to specify your dashboard configuration through YAML then you must first add your data to the data manager, importable as `vizro.managers.data_manager`.
+The value of the `data_frame` argument in the YAML configuration should then refer to the name of your data in the data manager.

 !!! example "Static data referenced by name"
     === "app.py"